grburgess/ronswanson/paper.md

-template or table model by evaluating the simulation on a grid of its parameters, and use interpolation on the output which allows for the simulated model to compared with data via the likelihood in a reasonable amount of time. `ronswanson` builds table models for `astromodels`, the modeling language of the multi-messenger data analysis framework `3ML`. `astromodels` stores its table models as HDF5[@hdf5] files.
+template or table model by evaluating the simulation on a grid of its parameters, and use interpolation on the output which allows for the simulated model to compared with data via the likelihood in a reasonable amount of time.
+Several spectral fitting packages (e.g. `XSPEC`[@xspec], `3ML`[@threeml], `gammapy`[@gammapy]) implement frameworks that allow for the reading in of these template models in various file formats.
+However, there is no framework that assists in uniformly performing the task of generating the data from which these templates are built. `ronswanson` builds table models for `astromodels`, the modeling language of the multi-messenger data analysis framework `3ML` in an attempt to solve this problem. `astromodels` stores its table models as HDF5[@hdf5] files.
 While `astromodels` provides user friendly factories for constructing table models, the workflow for using these factories on desktop workstations or HPC systems can be complex.
 However, these workflows are easily abstracted to a templating system that can be user-friendly and reproducible.